CoralineAda/society/README.md

 * Hierarchical edge bundling visualization (e.g. http://bl.ocks.org/mbostock/7607999)

+## Updating assets

+Run `bower install` from the command line to install updated javascript and CSS files, maintained in their separate repo.

 ## Contributing

 Please note that this project is released with a [Contributor Code of Conduct]